-I am an applied ecologist working in conservation and landscape ecology at the Australian National University.
-My field research focuses on investigating how and why species, and populations within species, exhibit variable responses to emerging threats.
+I am an ecologist working on conservation and population ecology at the Australian National University.
+My research focuses on investigating how and why species, and populations within species, exhibit variable responses to emerging threats.
+I commonly use a mix of population and landscape ecology approaches to investigate species declines.
 I emphasize testing and refining ecological theory, while also working closely with conservation practitioners to inform management.
 I use insights generated from empirical research to identify mechanisms underpinning species declines and to develop macroecological theory regarding species decline.